nus-cs2103-AY2223S1/tp/docs/team/kxrt.md

 - Creating upcoming appointments for patients: `edit ua/`
   - What it does: Schedules a future appointment for a patient.
   - Justification: Allows medical staff to keep track of when a patient is next due for a visit.

+#### Other code contributions

 - UI changes to PersonViewPanel to beautify it from a rudimentary text layout.
+- Added unit tests for Appointment-based classes, increasing coverage by 3% across over 600 lines of test code.

 #### Contributions to the UG